lelanthran/libxcgi/examples/pubsub/README.pubsub.md

    "password":    "cleartext password"    // optional }
 ```
-RETURNS: HTTP status code only
+RETURNS: "errorCode" and "errorMessage" fields only.

 #### New group